-The first photographs I ever captured were created on a beach in Oregon in 2007.
+In 2007, I captured my first photographs ever on a beach in Oregon.
 I did not personally know any photographers and had no history of photography growing up.
 Honestly, I only became one myself by chance, fate or blind luck but that’s a story for another day.
 I lived in Portland at the time and a swell of landscape photographers, many whom you may follow on social media today, was just beginning to take shape and gain momentum on a website called Flickr.
-For those of you new to photography related social media, in 2007 the word Instagram had not been invented yet.
-Without 500px, the last place you were rated by your peers was most likely your high school yearbook and the only colored thumb people were proud to have was a green one.
+For those of you new to photography related social media, the word Instagram had not been invented yet in 2007.
+Without 500px, the last place you and your creativity were rated by your peers was most likely your high school yearbook.
+Moreover, the only colored thumb people were proud to have was a green one.

 It would be difficult to argue the fact that the world of social media has brought incredible advancements to photography and photographers alike.
 For many of us, without it, our entire audience would be comprised of close friends and family members.
 Some of you would simply be charging up the stairs of your parents basement yelling Mom!
 Check out this composition!
 Thank goodness for Facebook….am I right?